Chasteen C. Stumm

 Rev. Chasteen C. Stumm (1848–1895) was an American minister, teacher, journalist, editor, and newspaper publisher.
 He was from Kentucky, and also lived in Tennessee, Massachusetts, Pennsylvania, and Virginia.

 Early life and education

-Chasteen C. Stumm was born on April 11, 1848, in Airdrie, Kentucky, a former iron mining town in Muhlenberg County.
+Chasteen C. Stumm was born on April 11, 1848, in Airdrie, Kentucky, a former coal mining town in Muhlenberg County.
 He was African-American and raised on a farm, where he periodically attended subscription schools.
 For three sessions he attended a segregated school for White students in Greenville, Kentucky, which caused disruption in the community.
 Eventually this teacher agreed to give him private lessons, in order to prepare him for college.

 In 1871, he attended Berea College for one year; followed by a few years study at the Baptist Theological Institute (later known as Roger Williams University) in Nashville, Tennessee.
 He had two periods of absence from Roger Williams University due to his health, and in his time off he studied with private teachers.